 The IB offers an education for students from age 3 to 19 that focus on teaching students to think critically and independently, and how to inquire with care and logic.
 The IB prepares students to succeed in a world where facts and fiction merge in the news, and where asking the right questions is a crucial skill that will allow them to flourish long after they’ve left our programmes.
-The system are supported by IB teachers and coordinators who develop and promote the IB’s curriculums in over 5,000 schools globally every day, in over 150 countries around the world.
+The system is supported by IB teachers and coordinators who develop and promote the IB’s curriculums in over 5,000 schools globally every day, in over 150 countries around the world.

 The result of IB Diploma Programme (IBDP) curriculum is recognized by universities worldwide.
 Core Subjects of IBDP included: